alinacalin/Scripts-Portfolio/README.md

 # Scripts-Portfolio
-A collection of scripts and code snippets in Bash, Python, C, Prolog
+A collection of scripts and code snippets in Bash, Python, C, Prolog, Lisp ...